2012 Volvo XC70 Expert Review:New Car Test Drive

-The 2011 Volvo XC70 3.2 offers a choice of front-wheel drive ($32,150) or all-wheel drive ($34,150) and is equipped with a 3.2-liter six-cylinder engine rated at 240 horsepower.
-The XC70 3.2 comes with fabric upholstery, an eight-way power driver seat with three-position memory, dual-zone automatic climate control, 160-watt AM/FM/CD/MP3 audio with eight speakers, USB and auxiliary inputs, Sirius Satellite Radio, Bluetooth hands-free telephone connectivity, leather-wrapped tilt/telescoping steering wheel with cruise and audio controls, fog lights front and rear, fold-flat 40/20/40 split rear seat, locking cargo-floor storage bin, a fold-flat front passenger seat that considerably increases cargo flexibility, and 16-inch alloy wheels; 17-inch wheels are optional ($750).
-The Premium Package ($2,950) upgrades to leather seating, a power passenger seat, a power glass sunroof, wood interior trim, a rearview mirror with Homelink and compass, and silk metal accents on the steering wheel.
+The 2012 Volvo XC70 3.2 ($32,950) is front-wheel drive, and is equipped with a 3.2-liter six-cylinder engine rated at 240 horsepower and 6-speed automatic transmission.
+It comes with fabric upholstery, an eight-way power driver seat with three-position memory, dual-zone automatic climate control, 160-watt AM/FM/CD/MP3 audio with eight speakers, USB and auxiliary inputs, Sirius Satellite Radio, Bluetooth hands-free telephone connectivity, leather-wrapped tilt/telescoping steering wheel with cruise and audio controls, fog lights front and rear, fold-flat 40/20/40 split rear seat, locking cargo-floor storage bin, a fold-flat front passenger seat that considerably increases cargo flexibility, and 16-inch alloy wheels.

 The Collision Avoidance Package is based on research that suggested that driver distractions cause up to 90 percent of all traffic accidents.
 The package includes Adaptive Cruise Control, Collision Warning with Auto Brake, Distance Alert, Driver Alert Control and Lane Departure Warning.
 Adaptive cruise control issues a warning if the XC70 is closing quickly on an object and pre-loads the brake system, and it can actually engage the brakes if the driver fails to respond.

 The Volvo XC70 is built on Volvo's large-car platform, which it shares with the flagship S80 sedan, so it has more in common with Volvo's big sedan than it does with any of Volvo's smaller models.
-Its wheelbase of almost 111 inches puts it (by today's somewhat downsized measure) at the small end of the big-car spectrum.
+The XC70 wheelbase of almost 111 inches puts it (by today's somewhat downsized measure) at the small end of the big-car spectrum.
 It certainly has plenty of room inside.
 In overall length and width the XC70 closely matches a BMW 5 Series wagon, albeit on a wheelbase that's 3 inches shorter.
 In weight the Volvo and the BMW are just about dead even.
-The Volvo XC70 body is nearly identical to that of the Volvo V70, which fills the role of a more conventional road-going wagon in the Volvo lineup.
-Both were developed with Volvo's attention to impact-dissipating crumple zones, and both have fully laminated glass.
+The Volvo XC70 structure was developed with Volvo's attention to impact-dissipating crumple zones, and both have fully laminated glass.
 The only unique XC70 structural feature is an extra lower front crossbeam, added to account for its higher ride height in an impact.

 Large, sharply defined headlights sweep back into the front fenders.
 Below each light is a prominent pad of dark plastic, suggesting two individual bumpers, or bumperettes, separated by that bold, protruding grille and the trapezoidal air inlet that echoes underneath it.
 The bumper pads are finally connected, at the very bottom, by the front edge of the skid plate.
 Set into each of the pads is a small foglight surrounded by a bold outline of brighter-colored material.